Assassination of Inejirō Asanuma: Yasushi Nagao photograph

 A photograph of the moment immediately after Yamaguchi stabbed Asanuma was taken by Mainichi Shinbun newspaper photographer Yasushi Nagao, who had been assigned to cover the debate.
 As Yamaguchi rushed Asanuma, Nagao instinctively adjusted the focal distance of his lens from 4,5 m (15 ft.) to 3 meters (10 ft.) and captured an extremely clear image of the assassination.
 Nagao's photograph won the World Press Photo of the Year award for 1960, and the 1961 Pulitzer Prize.

-Yamaguchi becomes a martyr
+Tokyo Shimbun photographer Yoshitake Takayoshi also captured the assassination from a nearly identical angle.
+Positioned at the front of the stage slightly to the left, he initially used a 35 mm camera with a 105 mm telephoto lens to photograph Asanuma's speech.
+Sensing the disturbance, he switched to a pre-focused Speed Graphic camera equipped with a flash bulb (set at approximately 5 meters).
+He later described the chaotic scene as unfolding "like a slow-motion movie," with Asanuma's face slowly turning toward him as he pressed the shutter.
+His photograph appeared in the Tokyo Shimbun evening extra edition the same day, providing one of the earliest visual records.

+Decades later, Yoshitake reflected on the emotional weight of the image: "I regard this photograph as a 'lucky scoop,' but it was also a heavy one.
+It was a scoop obtained through the death of Asanuma.
+My feeling of regret toward Asanuma has not changed even now, 50 years later."
+His image was slightly blurred due to the slower flash duration of the older bulb (approximately 1/100 second) compared to the faster electronic strobe lighting used by Nagao.

+Martyr status

 Yamaguchi became a hero and martyr to several Japanese far-right groups.
-On December 15, 1960, a large number of Japanese far-right groups gathered in the Hibiya Public Hall where the assassination had taken place to hold a "National Memorial Service for Our Martyred Brother Yamaguchi Otoya."
-The Greater Japan Patriotic Party has continued to hold an annual memorial service for Yamaguchi every year on November 2, the anniversary of his suicide.
-An especially large event was held on November 2, 2010, the 50th anniversary of his suicide.
+On 15 December 1960, a large number of Japanese far-right groups gathered in the Hibiya Public Hall where the assassination had taken place to hold a "National Memorial Service for Our Martyred Brother Yamaguchi Otoya."
+The Greater Japan Patriotic Party has continued to hold an annual memorial service for Yamaguchi every year on 2 November, the anniversary of his suicide.
+An especially large event was held on 2 November 2010, the 50th anniversary of his suicide.